astronomer/docs/learn/dynamically-generating-dags.md

 env: {"MY_ENV_VAR": "Hello!"}
 ```

 Learn more about gusty features in the [repository README](https://github.com/chriscardillo/gusty/blob/main/README.md).
-Additionally, you can explore two fully functional gusty environments, the [gusty-demo](https://github.com/chriscardillo/gusty-demo) and the [gusty-demo-lite](https://github.com/chriscardillo/gusty-demo-lite) in the respective repositories.
+Additionally, you can explore two fully functional gusty environments, the [gusty-demo](https://github.com/chriscardillo/gusty-demo) and the [gusty-demo-lite](https://github.com/chriscardillo/gusty-demo-lite), to see several implementation examples.

 Gusty is one of several open source tools that allow you to generate DAGs.
 Another open source tool for DAG generations from YAML files is [dag-factory](https://github.com/ajbosco/dag-factory).